captalbator/handmade-nvim/README.md

-# Handmade-Nvim WIP
+# Handmade-Nvim

 Handmade Hero theme for neovim.
-Taken directly from Casey Muratori's 4coder theme.

 If you wish to add colors to this theme, PRs are open.
 I only included the colors I needed.